Demonstrating the Elliptical Orbit of Mars using Naked Eye Data: Introduction

 Say the full width of the cross staff is $d$, and suppose at a linear distance $D$ down the ruler the angular separation of two celestial objects exactly matches the width of the cross staff.
 Then the angular separation of the two objects will be

-If an observer can measure the angular separation of a planet and two stars of known celestial coordinates, there are two solutions for the position of the planet, one on each side of the great circle arc joining the two stars.
+If an observer can measure the angular separation of a planet and two stars of known celestial coordinates, there are two possible solutions for the position of the planet, one on each side of the great circle arc joining the two stars.
 If the planet is close to being on the great circle arc between the two stars, perhaps no solution results, given errors of measurement.
-If the positions of a planet and the two stars form a spherical triangle with reasonably equal sides, this is ideal, and the planetary position can be determined as accurately as possible.
-Because we are using a handheld naked eye instrument, it is advised to use three to five reference stars.
+If the positions of a planet and the two stars form a spherical triangle with reasonably equal sides, this is ideal, and the planetary position can be determined reasonably accurately.
+We found that if only two reference stars are used, and the observations are not carefully made, the systematic errors of the two angular distances can conspire to give a planetary position that is in error by more than one degree.
+We found it advisable to use three to five reference stars.
 We assume a system of accurate stellar coordinates of bright stars along the zodiac.
-We adopt the J2000.0 coordinates of such stars from the SIMBAD database.
+We adopt the J2000.0 coordinates of such stars from the SIMBAD database.\footnote[4]{http://simbad.u-strasbg.fr/simbad/}

+In Fig. \ref{nov21} we show a nearly ideal set of reference stars distributed around the location of Mars on 21 November 2018 UT.
+In our experience the most accurate angular separations are obtained when the reference stars are brighter than fourth magnitude and the angular separation, as measured with our cross staff, is between 9 and 15 degrees.

 Understanding Johannes Kepler's efforts to discover the elliptical nature of Mars' orbit requires serious effort.
 A good place to start is an article by \citet{Ging89}.
-To make a long story shorter, Kepler believed that an ovoid would fit the (then) most accurate data available (obtained by Tycho and his assistants).
-Kepler found anomalies amounting to 8\arcmin ~between the measured ecliptic longitudes and his model.
-Since he believed that Tycho's data were good to $\pm$2\arcmin ~or better, he concluded that there was a problem with the {\em model}.
-This led him to conclude that his {\em approximation} to the ovoid (namely, an ellipse) was the true orbital shape.
+Kepler endeavored to determine the true shape of a planetary orbit.
+Is it an offset circle, a combination of a larger circle and one epicycle (as fit by Copernicus), an ovoid, or an ellipse?
+To make a long story shorter, using data obtained by Tycho Brahe and his assistants, Kepler found systematic differences amounting to 8\arcmin ~between the measured ecliptic longitudes of Mars and his favored model (an ovoid).
+These 8\arcmin ~differences occurred when Mars was located in the octants of its orbit (45 degrees either side of the Sun, or 135 degrees either side).
+Since Tycho's data were demonstably accurate to $\pm$2\arcmin ~or better, Kepler decided that there was a problem with the {\em model}.
+This led him to conclude that the true orbital shape was an ellipse.

+We wondered if it is possible to demonstrate from simple naked eye observations that the orbit of Mars is indeed an ellipse.
+Or, requiring less rigor, are the positions of Mars consistent with an elliptical orbit?
+If so, can we derive the eccentricity?
+Here we present results based on two seasons of observing spanning 410 days and 391 days, respectively.